actions-marketplace-validations/vxcontrol_run-on-arch-action/README.md

 ## Contributing

 New distros and archs can be added simply by creating a Dockerfile named `Dockerfile.{arch}.{distro}` (that targets an image for the desired combination) in the [Dockerfiles](https://github.com/uraimo/run-on-arch-action/blob/master/Dockerfiles) directory.
 Pull requests welcome!

+Note: If you're adding an i386 architecture distro, make sure that the Dockerfile contains `ENTRYPOINT ["linux32", "--"]`, otherwise uname will report incorrect architecture.

 ## Authors